tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 -----------------

 - **install.R** \
-Installs all required R packages.\
+Installs all required R packages, including `baySeq` and `snow`, which is required for parallel computations during bayesian analysis.\
 **Example**:
 `Rscript install.R`